PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Waiting For Detector To Power Down (60s)
 False

-If we try to start a measurement with the detector off, the detector will be turned back on.
+If we try to perform a measurement with the detector off, then the measurement will fail.

 >>> measure("Sample", frames=100)
+Traceback (most recent call last):
+...
-The detector was off.
-Turning on the detector
+RuntimeError: The detector is off.
+Either turn on the detector or use the detector_lock(True) to indicate that the detector is off intentionally
-Waiting For Detector To Power Up (180s)
-Setup Larmor for event
-Using the following Sample Parameters
-Geometry=Flat Plate
-Width=10
-Height=10
-Thick=1.0
-Measuring Sample_SANS for 100 frames

 Performing transmission measurements does not require the detector